d4n3sh/thedaneshproject/content/posts/2009-12-04-google-public-dns.md

 Google's new "Google Public DNS" is surprising fast and after switching over to it I experince improvements my web browsing experience.
 Here's a quick benchmark of Google vs OpenDNS.
 [Link][3]

 Currently Google does not provide a dashboard like what OpenDNS has and it's yet to include extra features like shortcuts, filtering and zoning like what OpenDNS has.
-I'm quite sure they will pop up soon&#8230;.
+I'm quite sure they will pop up soon....

 To start using "Google Public DNS" simply replace your current dns servers with theirs.
 Listed below,